Homelessness Frequently Asked Questions (FAQ)

 The City recognizes negative impacts associated with homeless encampments in urban areas can affect the well-being and cohesion of our entire community, including those who are currently unhoused.
 The City works closely with the Chamber of Commerce and local businesses who struggle with these impacts.
 With partnerships and policies aimed at creating affordable and permanent supportive housing, shelter, and orderly and safe campsites, the City has made ending homelessness a top priority.

-This is not a problem the City can solve by itself.
-The City is working in partnership with the County of Marin, and our non-profit service providers, to identify strategies and avenues to add much needed additional shelter beds, to immediately house or provide shelter to individuals experiencing homelessness as well as address ongoing street conditions.
+This is not a problem the City can solve alone.
+The City is working in partnership with the County of Marin and our non-profit service providers to identify strategies and avenues to add much-needed additional shelter beds, immediately house or provide shelter to individuals experiencing homelessness, and address ongoing street conditions.

 Services and Support